You Fell in Love With ’em, Now Where Ya Gonna Plant ’em?

-No wandering to find that odd camellia that may have needed help long before you finally remembered it.
-See Camellia Recovery and Care for tips.)
+There is no wandering to find that odd camellia in the outback that may have needed help long before you finally spotted it.
+See Camellia Recovery and Care for tips.

 Large shrub or a small tree?
 This is a decision you can make after the bush has some solid growth on it.

 We talk about limbing up in entries on Pruning and Wildlife.
 Limbing up, or removing lower branches, eliminates Lumpies and Bushies and reveals sculptural trunks that can be a central point of interest.